-- 23.1 Employees required to travel in order to perform their duties will be reimbursed for any authorized travel expenses (e.g., mileage and/or per diem), in accordance with the regulations established by the Office of Financial Management and agency policy. - 23.2 During the course of conducting official state business, if an employee believes use of their personal vehicle may present a potential threat to the employee's safety, they will discuss appropriate alternatives with their supervisor. - 23.3 An employee will not be reimbursed for mileage if they choose to use their personal vehicle when a state vehicle is available unless approved in advance by their Appointing Authority or designee.
+- 23.1 Employees required to travel in order to perform their duties will be reimbursed for any authorized travel expenses (e.g., mileage and/or per diem), in accordance with the regulations established by the Office of Financial Management (OFM) and agency policy. - 23.2 During the course of conducting official state business, if an employee believes use of their personal vehicle may present a potential threat to the employee's safety, they will discuss appropriate alternatives with their supervisor. - 23.3 An employee will not be reimbursed for mileage if they choose to use their personal vehicle when a state vehicle is available unless approved in advance by their Appointing Authority or designee. - Employees will be provided an opportunity to request a travel advance in accordance with agency policy if assigned to travel for work purposes.